 The compensation of damage to the exhibition may cover the following damage:

 - the costs of restoration or replacement of the exhibition, given that the restauration or replacement of the exhibition is possible;

 - the amount by which the total value of the exhibition evaluated in monetary terms has decreased, provided that it is impossible to restore or replace the exhibition that has been damaged, destroyed or lost.

 - Any damage that occurs from the moment the exhibition/artwork is transferred to the shipper until the shipper returns the exhibition/artwork that is being returned to a foreign country to its owner.

 The following damage will not be compensated:

-- confiscation of the exhibition or object by another state;
+- confiscation of the exhibition by another state;

 In situations, where the lender should establish special conditions for the insurance, a combination of state compensation and commercial insurance will be applied.